“Who should I contact if I have a question that is not answered here?”

 What if I don’t come 2 to 3 times a week?

 How often you come to class is only one of the methods we use to determine your readiness to go to the next rank.
 In the end, it is your own individual readiness for the next rank that determines whether or not you advance.
-However, if you can only come once a week or can come twice a week most times but once a week others, it’s likely that it will take a bit longer for you to move up in rank.
+Our Student Guide has detailed requirements for all ranks.
+However, if you can only come once a week or can only come twice a week most times but once a week others, it’s likely that it will take a bit longer for you to move up in rank.
 But just remember that all of us at Lee’s are there to learn, even your instructors.

 What if I come more than 3 times a week?